 My instinct had caused me to suspect the nature of the identity of the skeleton, I had found in that hideous tower of aberration.

-The only thing that could be interpreted as factual was the death of this anonymous person, but I could not state with absolute confirmation, who did the skeleton belonged to.
+The only thing that could be interpreted as factual was the death of this anonymous person, but I could not state with absolute confirmation, who did the skeleton belong to.

 The horrible image of that ghastly sight of expiry had unruffled my stay in the palace.
 I had perceived from inside the tower, something or someone that was present, although invisible at the time.